jsntv200/redant-home/_posts/2012-06-17-going-mobile-some-options-to-address-increasing-mobile-traffic-to-your-site.md

 keywords: responsive mobile experience
 image_small: "/assets/uploads/2012/traffic-small.jpg"
 image: "/assets/uploads/2012/traffic.jpg"
-excerpt-short: Mobile traffic is growing crazy like.
+excerpt_short: Mobile traffic is growing crazy like.
 If you're addressing this already by thinking about a mobile aspect of your website, great!
 If not, read on…
-excerpt-long: Mobile traffic is growing crazy like, in some instances it's doubling year on year.
+excerpt_long: Mobile traffic is growing crazy like, in some instances it's doubling year on year.
 If you're addressing this already by thinking about a mobile aspect of your website, great!
 If not, read on to get an idea of what you can be doing to make the most of the traffic you're getting and to make yours a user experience to remember.
 tags: []
 time: ''
-redirect_from: []
+redirect_from:
 date_published: ! ' 2012-06-17'
 publisher: Red Ant
 updated_at: 2012-06-17